Resvac 4/Somubac (Canada)This page contains information on Resvac 4/Somubac for veterinary use.

 Purity-The master seed viruses were purified using the latest available procedures to assure the highest degree of purity.
 The master cell stocks were prepared and pretested for use in vaccine production.
 The master cell stocks and master seed viruses were found to be negative for bacteria, fungi, mycoplasma, and adventitious viruses.

-SAFETY AND EFFICACY: Studies in cattle show Resvac 4/Sombac to be safe and free from untoward reactions.
+SAFETY AND EFFICACY: Studies in cattle show Resvac 4/Somubac to be safe and free from untoward reactions.
 This product was field tested in thousands of cattle by practicing veterinarians.
 No undesirable effects attributable to the product were noted.
 Vaccination/challenge studies in cattle showed each fraction contained in Resvac 4 to be effective as an aid in the prevention of disease caused by IBR, BVD Type 1, and PI-3 viruses and BRSV.
-Cattle vaccinated with Sombac were protected against challenge with a highly virulent strain of Haemophilus somnus.
-Antigen interference studies in cattle show each component of the Resvac 4/Sombac combination to be compatible.
+Cattle vaccinated with Somubac were protected against challenge with a highly virulent strain of Haemophilus somnus.
+Antigen interference studies in cattle show each component of the Resvac 4/Somubac combination to be compatible.

 Directions For Use